 Evaluate functional failures and unavailable hours against the licensee's goals or performance criteria as applicable.

+Regarding structures, evaluate the licensee’s technical basis and conclusions regarding their condition monitoring results.
+Licensee SMP’s that implement the MR typically monitor structures in accordance with 10 CFR 50.65(a)(2) provided there is no significant degradation of the structure.
+A structure is monitored in accordance with 10 CFR 50.65(a)(1) if the extent of degradation is such that the structure may not meet its design basis or, if allowed to continue uncorrected until the next normally scheduled assessment, may not meet its design basis.

 Determine, as applicable, if goals are being met or if SSC/function performance or condition is being effectively controlled through the performance of appropriate preventive maintenance.

 Based on the performance and condition review above, determine if the affected SSC(s) has/have been properly classified in terms of monitoring under 50.65(a)(1) or effectively controlling performance by appropriate preventive maintenance under (a)(2). (a)(1) is used to focus activities on areas needing additional attention.
 The SSC may be transferred back to (a)(2) if monitoring under (a)(1) demonstrated that performance has improved and the cause of the failure has been corrected.
-See Appendix , (a)(2) Performance Criteria, for more explanation.
+See Appendix B, (a)(2) Performance Criteria, for more explanation.

 Determine if (a)(1) goals are (1) commensurate with safety, (2) reasonable, and (3) take relevant industry operating experience into account.